 Deferred Bond Financing Costs - Deferred bond financing costs represent the cost of issuing the variable rate demand bonds and are amortized over the life of the bonds using a method that approximates the interest method.
-In accordance with FASB Accounting Standards Update (ASU) 2015-03, the University presents deferred financing costs in the consolidated statements of financial position as a direct deduction from the carrying amount of the related debt liability.
+The University presents deferred financing costs in the consolidated statements of financial position as a direct deduction from the carrying amount of the related debt liability.